mskian/php-supabase-comments/README.md

 # PHP Supabase Comments

-A Simple Comment system built using PHP and Supabase.
+A simple comment system built with PHP and Supabase.

 ## Features

-- PHP (7.4 to 8.x.x) Support
+- PHP (7.4 to 8.x.x) support
-- Supabase for Store Comments in database
+- Supabase for storing comments in the database
 - Pagination for comments
-- Modern and Responsive UI using Bulma CSS
+- Modern and responsive UI using Bulma CSS
-- Cover Flexible Security for input form and spam
+- Comprehensive security for input forms and spam prevention
-- Cloudflare turnstile for extra spam protection
+- Cloudflare Turnstile for additional spam protection

 ## setup

-- Create a database in Supabase - <https://supabase.com/docs/guides/database/overview>
+- Create a database in Supabase: <https://supabase.com/docs/guides/database/overview>

 ```sql
 -- Create the table with necessary fields